f5devcentral/terraform-azure-bigip-module/README.md

 We have provided some common deployment [examples](https://github.com/f5devcentral/terraform-azure-bigip-module/tree/master/examples)

 Note:
-There should be one to one mapping between subnetids and securitygroupids (for example if we have 2 or more external subnetids,we have to give same number of external securitygroupids to module whether it is similar one or different)
+There should be one to one mapping between subnetids and securitygroupids (for example if we have 2 or more external subnetids,we have to give same number of external securitygroupids to module)

 Below example snippets show how this module called.